ckswilliams/modOpenREM/docs/backupMySQLWindows.rst

 Backing up MySQL on Windows
 ===========================

 ..
-Note::  Content contributed by DJ Platten, with edit by ET McDonagh
+Note::  Content contributed by DJ Platten

 These instructions are based on Windows XP.